 You’re swimming in paper.
 This article helps you know what to keep and what to toss.

 The ground rules: You should keep all your tax records for at least the three years the IRS has to audit you and assess any additional taxes.
 The IRS has six years if you understated your gross income by more than 25%.
+Some accounting organizations are recommending that all records be kept for a minimum of seven years.
 There is no statute of limitations if you failed to file a return or filed fraudulent returns.
+In these cases there would be no statute of limitations on how long you had to have kept your records..

 Tax returns and supporting documents: At the minimum, keep them three years.
+I am becoming more inclined to say that all records should be kept for a minimum of seven years after their appearance on a tax return.
 I like keeping the tax returns but not the supporting documents forever for the very rare times a governmental agency sends a notice out saying you haven’t filed a tax return you in fact filed years ago.

 Yearly income: Keep your last pay stub to see if your W-2 accurately reflects your income.
 Keep a record of every check you receive, especially the unusual ones that you’re more likely to forget.
 Record what comes in be it free lance or wage income, dividends and interest, rents, alimony, social security, unemployment or gifts and check it against your W-2’s, 1099’s and K-1’s.